 Men were more willing than women to enter into both short- and long-term relationships with each of the potential partners.
 Finally, discovering that a person possessed negative personality qualities elicited a stronger negative reaction in women than in males.

 Top 20 Relationship Deal Breakers

 You must first decide if someone is actually right for you before deciding to define the relationship; make a greater commitment to each other.
 We all have automatic deal breakers that we’re aware of.

-While your list of “must-haves” and “can’t-haves” may differ from your best friends, many of us share some universal relationship deal breaker.
-To find out if your relationship is destined to continue forever…or to dissolve as soon as possible, read on to discover about 20 top relationship deal breaker.
+While your list of “must-haves” and “can’t-haves” may differ from your best friends’, many of us share some universal relationship deal breakers.
+To find out if your relationship is destined to continue forever…or to dissolve as soon as possible, read on to discover about 20 top relationship deal breakers.

 1. Your partner isn’t interested in the same things as you are.

 It’s critical that you and your spouse are on the same page regarding your relationship’s future in order to have a long-lasting, happy, and healthy relationship.
 If you want to have children someday, but your spouse doesn’t see them in their future (or already has and doesn’t want more), this could be a deal breaker in your relationship.

 Abuse of any kind is a deal breaker in any relationship.
 You should never allow any form of abusive treatment and conduct in a relationship, whether it is physical, verbal, or emotional.
 If your spouse has harmed you in any way, whether by violence or by using their words to intimidate, wound, or belittle you, your relationship should be ended immediately.
 Not someone you dread, but someone who is your best friend and biggest supporter.

 3. You’re always at odds with one another.